jhpyle/docassemble/_docs/installation.md

 Then, after a few minutes, the application will be available in your browser at http://localhost.

+If the machine is already using port 80, you can do something like `docker run -d -p 8080:80 jhpyle/docassemble` to run **docassemble** on http://localhost:8080.
+You could also set up a [reverse proxy] on the web server so that users can access the **docassemble** application through the web server through a standard port.

 Even if you want to put **docassemble** into production, it is recommended that you [install it using Docker] -- ideally on an [EC2] virtual machine hosted by [Amazon Web Services].  **docassemble**